Nikah mut'ah: Background

 Historically there were many types of marriages, used for various purposes, as opposed to a full marriage; in mut'ah some of the rights of the husband and wife are non-existent.
 This was primarily used by those who could not stay at home with their wife and traveled a lot.
-For example, a traveling merchant might arrive at a town and stay for a few months, in that period he may marry a divorced widow, and they would take care of each other.
+For example, a traveling merchant might arrive at a town and stay for a few months, in that period he may marry a divorced woman or widow, and they would take care of each other.
 When he has to leave to the next town, the marriage is over, and he might sign a mut'ah contract at his next place.
-Although in modern times such a thing is considered obsolete, due to the availability of fast travel, and primarily exists in Iran and Shia regions for sexual pleasure reasons as a means of Halal dating.
+In modern times such a thing is considered obsolete, due to the availability of fast travel, and primarily exists in Iran and Shia regions for sexual pleasure reasons as a means of Halal dating.

 Mut'ah, literally meaning joy, is a condition where rules of Islam are relaxed.
 It can apply to marriage (the nikah mut'ah) or to the Hajj (the obligatory pilgrimage) (the Mut'ah of Hajj).
-The permissibility of Mut'ah is disputed by majority of the Sunni scholars, who argue that the practice was banished by the Prophet.
-Twelver Shia scholars, on the other hand, assert that Mut'ah was sanctioned by the Prophet, but was banished by the Second Caliph 'Umar.
+The permissibility of Mut'ah is disputed by majority of the Sunni scholars, who argue that the practice was banished by Muhammad.
+Twelver Shia scholars, on the other hand, assert that Mut'ah was sanctioned by Muhammad, but was banished by the Second Caliph 'Umar.
 Omar's abolition was not accepted in many scholarly circles and was met with staunch opposition from major companions like 'Imràn b.
 Husayn, Ibn 'Abbas, as well as Omar's son 'Abd Allàh b.
 'Umar.
 Both Shias and Sunnis agree that, initially, or near the beginning of Islam, Nikah mut'ah was a legal contract.

 The prominent companion and Caliph Abd Allah ibn al-Zubayr was born of nikah mut'ah between Zubayr ibn al-Awwam and Asma bint Abi Bakr.
 According to al-Raghib al-Isphahani, Abu Dawood al-Tayalisi, and Qadhi Sanaullah Panipati, were major scholarly personalities born of Mut'ah.